National Suicide Prevention Month 2026: Warning Signs & Crisis Resources

 Conclusion

-National Suicide Prevention Awareness Month is a call to action.
+National Suicide Prevention Month is a call to action.
 Every life lost to suicide is one too many.
 By educating ourselves, advocating for mental health support, and staying vigilant, we can collectively prevent tragedies and promote healing.
 This month, let’s commit to compassion, conversation, and community.

 If you or someone you know is in crisis, don’t hesitate—reach out.
 Support is just a call, text, or conversation away.